Forest

 Nature finds a way

-25 levels · Non-rectangular boards · Medium
+25 levels · Non-square boards · Medium

 Overview

-The Mechanic: Non-rectangular boards
+The Mechanic: Non-square boards

 Pieces in this world

-All piece types including pawns, which are rare in other worlds
+Rooks, bishops, knights, and pawns, which are rare in other worlds

 Level progression